Contabo vs Raff: Pricing, Performance, and Operational Tradeoffs

 About Contabo

 Contabo is a German hosting provider founded in 2003 and headquartered in Munich.
-The company operates 11 data center locations globally and serves customers in over 150 countries with Cloud VPS, Cloud VDS, dedicated server, web hosting, and object storage product lines.
-Contabo expanded geographically through 2024–2025 with new locations in Asia and Australia.
-Read more on the official Contabo website: contabo.com{:rel="external noopener"}.
+The company operates data center locations globally and serves customers with Cloud VPS, Cloud VDS, dedicated server, web hosting, and object storage product lines.
+Contabo’s European base pricing is especially aggressive for RAM-heavy budget VPS buyers.

 Conclusion: Contabo or Raff?

-If your priority is cheap RAM bundles or data centers outside the US, Contabo is the right answer.
-The pricing is genuinely competitive and the geographic footprint is real.
+Contabo wins on RAM-per-dollar, European low-tier VPS pricing, and global region count.
+If your priority is cheap RAM bundles or data centers outside the US, Contabo is a strong option.

-For everyone else — teams that want consistent performance, instant deploy, one modern dashboard, simpler billing, and 24/7 human support included at every tier — Raff is the wiser choice.
+For teams that want consistent performance, quick deploy, one modern dashboard, simpler billing, and 24/7 human support included at every tier, Raff is the wiser choice.